Little Manila is Toronto's home to Filipino food and culture

 For decades, the intersection of Bathurst and Wilson has mostly been associated with a large pocket of Toronto's Jewish population.
 With Bathurst Manor and B'Nai B'rith are just blocks away, it's not hard to see why.

-But over the past five years, this North York neighbourhood has begun to see a separate identity emerge, more formally recognized by another name: Little Manila.
+But over the past number of years, this North York neighbourhood has begun to see a separate identity emerge, more formally recognized by another name: Little Manila.

 Consisting mostly of restaurants and bakeries serving up lechon, pancit and snacks from the Philippines, Bathurst and Wilson is where you'll find the most Filipino-run businesses situated within walking distance of one another in the city.